HL7/carin-rtpbc/source/pages/Use_cases.md

 ***In the request...***
 *  the patient's app gathers information about the prescription... entered by the patient or imported from another source
 *  the patient provides coverage information from their insurance card, or the app retrieves it using an eligibility service (outside the scope of this guide)
-*  the app packages up the patient, coverage, prescription and preferred pharmacy information in FHIR resources and submits them to the patient's insurer
+*  the app packages up the patient, coverage, prescription and preferred pharmacy information in HL7 FHIR&reg; resources and submits them to the patient's insurer

 ***The insurer...***
 *  determines the patient cost and coverage details for the requested pharmacy and potentially for other pharmacy options--such as a mail service pharmacy